curious-username/curious-username.github.io/index.md

 | This | is | an | Orange Row |
 | This | is | a | Green Row |

-Can you base learning on difficulty instead of type? script coding is simplier than a lower level language like C/C++ which is easier than assembly and easier than binary.

 <!--
 You can use the [editor on GitHub](https://github.com/curious-username/benc.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.